russfeld/flowchart/README.md

 3. `sudo npm install -g bower`
 4. `bower init`
 5. `bower install jquery bootstrap fontawesome --save`
+6. `gulp` to compile it all, `gulp --production` for minification
+7. `gulp watch` to watch all files for changes and auto-compile

 # Useful Meteor Commands